Germany to host second Libya peace talks | DW | 01.06.2021

 Both Sarraj and Haftar were in Berlin during the period but refused to sit or meet with each other as tensions remained between the two parties.
 Envoys from the US, Russia, China, the UK, France, Italy, the EU and the UN also attended.

-At that conference, leaders committed to ending all foreign involvement in the conflict and to uphold a weapons embargo.
+At that conference, leaders committed to ending all foreign involvement in the conflict and to upholding a weapons embargo.

-Since then, a formal truce last October has led to the creation of an interim government tasked with unifying Libya's divided institutions, launching reconstruction efforts and preparing for December polls.
+A formal truce in October has led to the creation of an interim government tasked with unifying Libya's divided institutions, launching reconstruction efforts and preparing for December polls.

-But the UN envoy for Libya, Jan Kubis, last month assessed that progress on issues such as the withdrawal of foreign mercenaries and reopening of the road connecting the country's east and west had stalled.
+But the UN envoy for Libya, Jan Kubis, last month said progress on issues such as the withdrawal of foreign mercenaries and reopening of the road connecting the country's east and west had stalled.